nautobot/nautobot/nautobot/docs/installation/5-http-server.md

 * The WSGI worker processes (gunicorn) are running (`systemctl status nautobot` should show a status of "active (running)")
 * Nginx/Apache is configured to connect to the port on which gunicorn is listening (default is 8001).
 * SELinux is not preventing the reverse proxy connection.
 You may need to allow HTTP network connections with the command `setsebool -P httpd_can_network_connect 1`.
-For further information view the [SELinux troubleshooting](selinux-troubleshooting.md) guide.
+For further information, view the [SELinux troubleshooting](selinux-troubleshooting.md) guide.